The family Oestreicher

 Research

-So far, hardly any research has been done on the 'Drillingsberichte'.
-This research project wants to bring the collection of letters to the attention of scholars.
-The letters contain a wealth of information and offer the possibility of studying them from different angles, especially historical, but also didactic or linguistic.
+The Drillingsberichte research project wants to bring the collection of letters to the attention of scholars.
+The letters contain a wealth of information and offer the possibility of studying them from various perspectives, including historical, didactic and linguistic.

 Digital collection

-The Drillingsberichte can be found on the platform 'Special Collections' of the University Library Nijmegen.
-It concerns both scans of the original letters and the transcriptions.
-Also added to the collection are family pictures, drawings of the children and scientific publications by Felix Oestreicher.
-The material is an open source, searchable and downloadable.
+The digital edition of the Drillingsberichte can be found on the platform ‘Special Collections’ of the University Library Nijmegen.
+This collection includes both scans of the original letters and their transcriptions.
+Additionally, family pictures have been added to the collection.
+The material is open access, searchable, and downloadable.

 Go to the digital collection